abe-winter/abe-winter.github.io/_posts/2022-04-29-moviepaas.md

 ---

 netflix is having a bad week; it lost 200k subscribers in Q1[^loss] and is planning to end account sharing over the next year or so[^sharing], which they say will boost revenue but :/ could also go like the 2011 hike[^hike] (unanimous outrage).
-This has sucked for their stock, but IMO is more of a trigger than a root cause; they have yet to prove they can operate sustainable content business.

 [^loss]: reuters [subscribers fall forecasts grim](https://www.reuters.com/technology/netflix-subscribers-fall-first-time-decade-forecasts-more-losses-2022-04-19/) 4/19